Vol. V, No. 2

 In another major development, the Supreme Court on April 2 agreed to decide whether the Privacy Act of 1974 can serve as an Exemption 3 statute under the FOIA.
 It simultaneously accepted for review both Provenzano v.
 United States Department of Justice, 717 F.2d 799 (3d Cir.), reh'g en banc denied, 722 F.2d 36 (3d Cir.
 1983), cert. granted, 104 S. Ct.
 1706 (1984), and Shapiro v.
 DEA, 721 F.2d 215 (7th Cir.
 1983), cert. granted, 104 S. Ct.
 1706 (1984).

 In Provenzano, the U.S. Court of Appeals for the Third Circuit ruled that the Privacy Act cannot serve as an Exemption 3 statute, while the Seventh Circuit Court of Appeals in Shapiro held squarely that it can.
 The D.C.
-Circuit and Fifth Circuit Courts of Appeals have likewise split on the issue, which has thus far focused on the Privacy Act's broad criminal law enforcement exemption, 5 U.S.C.
+Circuit and Fifth Circuit Courts of Appeals have likewise split on the issue, which has thus far focused on the Privacy Act's broad criminal law enforcement exemption, 5 U.S.C. § 552a(j)(2).
+(See the "Guest Article" on pages 8-9 for a detailed discussion of this issue.)

 The Court should hear oral argument on this controversial issue sometime in late fall and a decision can be expected during the early part of 1985.
 The Provenzano and Shapiro cases have been consolidated for purposes of the Court's consideration, but the issue apparently will be decided under the former case name.